WencesJacobLorenzo/CECS-456-Project---Wences-Jacob-Lorenzo---Section-01/README.md

 Before running the training or evaluation scripts, the data must be set up correctly.

 ### Dataset Preparation
- 1. Delete the existing data/archive/ folder (this only contains placeholders).
+ 1. Delete the existing **archive/** folder (this only contains placeholders).
  2. Download the dataset from the link above.
- 3. Replace the dataset's archive/ folder inside the data/ directory, matching this structure **MAKE SURE ARCHIVE IS UNZIPPED**:
+ 3. Replace the dataset's **archive/** folder inside the data/ directory, matching this structure:

 ```
 data/